Hello, fellow emotional eater,

 The quality of the self-conscious mind endows humans with one of the most powerful forces in the Universe— the opportunity to express free will. ~Resource: Dr. Bruce Lipton.

-Wether you may or may not have had a good childhood, certain situations and feelings got stuck in your subconscious, cells and body and you have been reacting to your life from these planted situations.
+Whether you may or may not have had a good childhood, certain situations and feelings got stuck in your subconscious, cells and body and you have been reacting to your life from these planted situations.

 Age 12–17: Uh, oh, teenage years.
-Hormones, insecurities and the desire to belong may have took you over.
+Hormones, insecurities and the desire to belong may have taken you over.
 A seed might have got planted that you or your body wasn’t good enough.
 A classmate, teacher, stranger or family member may have said something to you and then you believed it.
 This is when people begin to not believe in themselves.
 You started to obsess over how you looked, felt and how others saw you.
 You now may have put yourself on a diet.

 Age 17-25: Now, the next set of crazy hormones flared up, along with insecurities, unsafe relationships and friendships.
 You are now an adult and need to learn how to take care of yourself.
 You may have started cooking for yourself for the first time.
 You bought groceries from a budget that isn’t fit to live on.
 Your groceries were limited to ramen noodles, convenient items and fast food with friends were your staples.
 You are beginning to notice some digestive difficulties but you are young enough yet that they are not debilitating.

 Age 25-34: All of a sudden you can’t eat certain foods like you use to.
 For example, ice cream leaves you feeling like your stomach will explode.
-You developed heaps of foods sensitives and stomach issues over night.
+You developed heaps of foods sensitives and stomach issues overnight.
 Your weight starts to fluctuate every month and you are beginning to feel scared, out of control and obsessed with how to fix yourself.
 This stress leaves you gaining about 5-10 pounds a year.
 On top of this, you are trying to sort your career, finances, life purpose, creating a family and making them proud.

-Age 45-55: Look out Menopause or Manopause (this is real) is beginning.
+Age 45-55: Lookout Menopause or Manopause (this is real) is beginning.
 Your body is doing weird things each month, your healthy hormones are through the roof one day and then tanked the next.
 You are more confident in your skin and have learned not to care about what others think, but you still feel like you are missing something in regards to your health?

-I am in this age range, but will speculate a bit more from what I have observed with clients.
+I am in this age range but will speculate a bit more from what I have observed with clients.
 I would love for you to share your own challenges and obstacles, so we all can learn and prepare:)